brodybits/Cordova-sqlite-storage-common-dev/README.md

   - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS version); and may be synchronized to iCloud (iOS version).
   - No extra size limit.
 SQLite limits described at: <http://www.sqlite.org/limits.html>
 - This project is self-contained though with sqlite3 dependencies auto-fetched by npm.
 No dependencies on other plugins such as cordova-plugin-file
-- Windows 8.1/Windows Phone 8.1/Windows 10 version uses the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component.
+- Windows 8.1/Windows Phone 8.1/Windows 10 version uses a customized version of the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component.
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/Windows is available at: [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
 - Intellectual property:
   - All source code is tracked to the original author in git